 Our team at Boesen Law excels in gathering and organizing this documentation, ensuring it aligns with your narrative.
 By working with us, you benefit from our expertise in framing your case effectively as per the SSD requirements, increasing the likelihood of approval.

-- Medical eligibility: You must have a severe condition expected to last at least 12 months or result in death.
+- The condition is expected to last at least 12 months or result in death

 Common Conditions That Qualify for SSD Benefits